conradakunga/Blog/_posts/2026-06-06-modifying-json-with-jsonnode-in-c-net.md

     - Json
 ---

-Over the years we have extensively discussed the use of the native .NET Json library, [System.Text.Json](https://learn.microsoft.com/en-us/dotnet/api/system.text.json?view=net-11.0-pp).
+Over the years we have extensively discussed the use of the native .NET `json` **parser**, [System.Text.Json](https://learn.microsoft.com/en-us/dotnet/api/system.text.json?view=net-11.0-pp).

 Almost always, we are **reading** and **writing** `json` (**deserializing** and **serializing**).